LoopKit/loopdocs/docs/loop-3/medtrum.md

 !!! danger "Attach Pump Base Before Filling the Pump Patch with Insulin"
     Make sure the pump base matches the patch.

-    !!! warning "Always check your REF's"
-        Before connecting your pump base with your patch, always check the REF on your patch with the REF on your pump base.
+    * Before connecting your pump base with your patch, always check the REF on your patch with the REF on your pump base
-        The first 3 digits should always match, the patch always ends with 0, while the pump base always ends with 1.
+    * The first 3 digits should always match, the patch always ends with 0, while the pump base always ends with 1
-        Do not use the patch if they do not match.
+    * Do not use the patch with that base if they do not match

         ![Medtrum REF](img/medtrum-ref.JPG){width="450"}
         {align="center"}